scala/scala-lang/_posts/2024-08-01-given-priority-change-3.5.md

 layout: blog-detail
 post-type: blog
 by: Oliver Bračevac, EPFL
-title: "Changes to Givens Prioritization in Scala 3.5"
+title: "Changes to Givens in Scala 3.5"
 ---

-## Motivation
+## New Prioritization of Givens

 Starting with Scala 3.5, the prioritization of givens has been improved to better handle inheritance triangles, resulting in enhanced typeclass support.

-Consider a scenario with the following inheritance triangle of type classes:
+Consider a scenario with the following inheritance triangle of type
+classes:
 ```scala
 trait Functor[F[_]]:
   extension [A, B](x: F[A]) def map(f: A => B): F[B]